-How to generate videos of molecules from Mercury
+How to Generate Videos of Molecules from Mercury

-1. Load the structure in Mercury
+1. Load the Structure in Mercury

 A simple way to produce a video with our freely available structural visualisation program Mercury is to load a structure as cif or type an entry in the Structure Navigator.

-2. Create the frames using POV-ray
+2. Create the Frames using POV-ray

 You can then generate Animation Frames using POV-ray.
 We recommend 40 frames for a smooth rotation of your model.
 To begin select Render.

-3. Combine the images into a video
+3. Combine the Images into a Video

-The images can be combined into video using Microsoft PowerPoint™ or the freely available video editing software ffmpeg.
+The images can be combined into a video using Microsoft PowerPoint™ or the freely available video editing software ffmpeg.

 To do this in PowerPoint, Choose to Insert Photo Album > New Photo Album.
 Pick insert picture from file/disk and select all 40 images (choosing fit to slide).
 Delete title slide and save presentation to disk.
 Select File > Export > Create a Video.
 Pick “Full HD” setting for resolution and 0.12 seconds for each slide.
 Click Create Video to output the final MP4 or WMV file to disk.